 our hashtag on Twitter is #ChangingLivesForGood

 The Church was one of the first in the world to register an Alpha Course, which we continue to offer occasionally, often with a few other local churches.
 We also offer The Marriage Course occasionally, which encourages deeper relationships between married couples.
-We are members of the Evangelical Alliance.

-Although a settled and happy church family, with the same vicar for 26 years, we are genuinely welcoming to newcomers.
+Although a settled and happy church family, with the same vicar for nearly 30 years, we are genuinely welcoming to newcomers.
 Our teaching is both Biblically based and progressive, creative, and we encourage real spiritual encounter and individual personal growth in faith and discipleship.
 We have a strong desire to help people engage with God as and when they are ready to do so, to grow in relationship with Father, Son and Holy Spirit.